deepanshs/csdmpy/docs/startFromScratch/add_dependent_variable_object.rst

     >>> import csdmpy as cp
     >>> new_data = cp.new(description='A new test dependent variables dataset')

-An instance of the DependentVariable class is added using the :meth:`~csdmpy.CSDM.add_dependent_variable` method of the :ref:`csdm_api` instance.
+Add an instance of the DependentVariable class using the :meth:`~csdmpy.CSDM.add_dependent_variable` method of the :ref:`csdm_api` instance.

 There are two subtypes of DependentVariable class:

 - **InternalDependentVariable**:
   We refer to an instance of the DependentVariable as *internal* when the